RH-HKG-ROSA-Workshop/hkgrosaworkshop/_entries/04-01 appoverview.md

 ### About OSToy

-OSToy is a simple Node.js application that we will deploy to Azure Red Hat OpenShift.
+OSToy is a simple Node.js application that we will deploy to Red Hat OpenShift Service on AWS.
 It is used to help us explore the functionality of Kubernetes.
 This application has a user interface which you can:

 - write messages to the log (stdout / stderr)
 - intentionally crash the application to view self-healing